-All Program graduates will receive a survey about one year after graduation.
-These surveys are very significant to the ongoing functioning of the School and are necessary to fulfill State and Federal requirements and allow the School to continue to provide financial aid.
-Students are asked to complete the survey and return either electronically or by mail.
+All Program graduates will receive a survey approximately one year after graduation.
+These surveys provide valuable information necessary to fulfill State and Federal requirements, allow the School to continue to provide financial aid and often provides information to improve the SOPN's program.
+Alumni are asked to complete the survey and return either electronically or by mail.

-CAREER-TECHNICAL CREDIT TRANSFER - (CT)2
+Career-Technical Credit Transfer - (CT)2

 Students of The School of Nursing at CVCC are eligible to earn college credit for completion of the Practical Nursing program at CVCC upon graduation and becoming licensed by the Ohio Board of Nursing.
 Credit is granted through the Ohio Department of Higher Education Career-Technical Credit Transfer (CT)2 system.
 Eligible students who plan to attend a public college or university in Ohio can request the Adult Education Director to submit official documentation to the admissions office.
 Throughout the course of the Practical Nursing Program, students will have the opportunity to meet with representatives of various Registered Nursing programs to discuss ongoing educational plans.
 CVCC wishes to enable a smooth transition for those graduates who wish to continue their education.
 Working with Cuyahoga Community College, CVCC has college credit classes available on site that support the degree requirements for nursing and other career specific degrees Cuyahoga Community College offers.
-Information is available on the CVCC website, and through the nursing office and adult education office.
+Information is available on the CVCC website, and through the nursing and adult education offices.